AlexanderKub/chirp-unity-plugin/README.md

 # Chirp Unity Plugin

-Plugin for integrate data over sound framework [Chirp.io](https://chirp.io/) into Unity project.
+Plugin for integrate data over sound framework [Chirp.io](https://chirp.io/) into Unity project.
 Support iOS and Android projects.
 For more information see [Chirp documentation](https://developers.chirp.io/docs).

 ## Setup
 For setup plugin you will need to